UFOUAP/UAPS-ARE-MAN-MADE/README.md

 $$ r_{tether} \approx 42,004 \, \text{km} $$

-Since the tether is rigid, the object at the bottom shares the same angular velocity $ \omega $ as the satellite.
+Since the tether is rigid, the object at the bottom shares the same angular velocity $\omega$ as the satellite.
 The angular velocity of a geosynchronous satellite is given by:

 $$ \omega = \frac{2 \pi}{T} $$

-Where $ T $ is the orbital period (one sidereal day, $ T \approx 86,164 \, \text{s} $):
+Where $T$ is the orbital period (one sidereal day, $T \approx 86,164 \, \text{s}$):

 $$ \omega = \frac{2 \pi}{86,164 \, \text{s}} $$

 $$ \omega \approx 7.272 \times 10^{-5} \, \text{rad/s} $$

-The linear velocity $ v_{tether} $ of the object at the bottom of the tether is:
+The linear velocity $v_{tether}$ of the object at the bottom of the tether is:

 $$ v_{tether} = \omega \cdot r_{tether} $$